vernalequinox-obc/ESP32AlpacaKasaSwitch/README.md

 2. **Select Switches**:
    - Toggle switches ON/OFF to enable/disable them for ASCOM use
    - Enabled switches will be available to NINA and other ASCOM clients
-   - Each switch shows: Index number, Name, Model, IP address
+   - Each switch shows: Name, Model, IP address

 3. **Save Configuration**:
    - Click "Save" to store your selections